Skip to content

 Cannabis social clubs operate in a grey area.
 The Supreme Court established 5 cumulative requirements for shared use not to be trafficking: habitual and identified users; use in a closed, private place; a quantity proportionate to immediate use; simultaneous use (not to take away); and a total absence of profit.
 Most investigated clubs have been convicted for failing to meet all the requirements.

 Cannabis trafficking is punished with prison of 1 to 3 years and a fine.
 It is a substance that does NOT cause serious harm to health (Art.
-368.2 CP), so the penalties are lower than for cocaine.
-Notable quantity: from 10 kg of hashish or marijuana, the penalty rises to 4-6 years.
+368 CP, second clause), so the penalties are lower than for cocaine.
+Notable quantity: from 2.5 kg of hashish or 10 kg of marijuana, Art.
+369.1.5 CP applies and raises the penalty to the next higher degree: 3 years and 1 day to 4 years and 6 months in prison, plus a fine of up to four times the value of the drug.

 Frequently Asked Questions